khusmann/khusmann.github.io/src/data/blog/2025/r-nested-development-packages.md

 I've included a sketch of this approach in [`myapp-renv/dev/R/deploy.R`](https://github.com/khusmann/r-nested-devpkg-example/blob/main/myapp-renv/dev/R/deploy.R).

-Side note: A nice side-effect of cloning the repo to a temporary folder before deploying is that it ensures that your deployment matches what's in git (no local changes can creep in).
-This gives you another layer of protection from accidentally deploying any local data or secrets.
+Side note: A nice side-effect of cloning the repo to a temporary folder before deploying is that it ensures that your deployment matches what's in git (no local changes, data, or secrets can creep in).

 ## Final Notes